j3k0/cordova-plugin-purchase/scripts/SMOKE_TESTING.md

 ## What "pass" means

-For each combo, four **hard** assertions (any miss → FAIL) plus a soft product-validity check on Android (reported, never fails the gate). iOS product validity is **hard** by default since the example products resolve against the App Store sandbox:
+For each combo, three **hard** assertions (any miss → FAIL) plus a soft product-validity check on Android (reported, never fails the gate). iOS product validity is **hard** by default since the example products resolve against the App Store sandbox.
+The `offline` example adds two extra hard assertions that verify the `OfflineEntitlements` code path executed:

 | Assertion | How it's checked | Why |
 |---|---|---|